eduardo-dangelo/code-docs/module_01/exercise.md

     ```

 # <img src="../imgs/html5-icon.jpeg" width="25"/> Add the HTML elements
+> Let's add the HTML elements to our `index.html` file.
+> We'll start by adding the basic HTML structure and then we'll add the elements we need for our website.
+> If you're not familiar with HTML, you can check the [HTML lesson](../module_01/html.md) for more details.

+### Basic HTML structure
+> Let's start by adding the basic HTML structure to our `index.html` file.
-- Open `index.html` and paste the following code:
+- Open `index.html` and add the following code:
   ```html
   <!DOCTYPE html>
   <html>